 Set yourself up for pain-free days

 Sometimes the cause is clear — maybe you’re healing from surgery or an injury, or you have osteoarthritis.
 Other times, there’s no obvious explanation.
-Either way, pain is no fun, and it can get in the way of working or doing what you love.
+Either way, pain is no fun.
+It can get in the way of working or doing what you love.

-While pain medications, prescription or over-the-counter (OTC), can help, there are many other lifestyle strategies that can offer support.
-Here are some simple and effective solutions for finding relief from pain at the time of day it bothers you most.
+Pain medications, prescription or over-the-counter (OTC), can help.
+But there are many other lifestyle strategies that can offer support.
+Here are some simple and effective solutions for finding relief at the time of day it bothers you most.

 Stretch before getting out of bed